sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/ShellShock Attack/ShellShock Attack.md

 It's a vulnerability recognized in GNU/Linux system that allow to an attacker to execute commands from a remote mode, know as **Bashdoor**

-This vulnerabilty was discover in 2014
+This vulnerability was discover in 2014

 ---

 # When can exploit this?

-- When the version of the GNU Bash exceed **4.3** version
+- When the version of the GNU Bash will be 1.13-**4.3** version

 ----